 The awardee receives a $5,000 faculty development grant from the Office of the Vice President to sustain current engaged scholar endeavors, or to develop new ones.
-The awardee is recognized at UGA’s PSO Annual Meeting, Honors Day, and the Faculty Recognition Banquet.
+The awardee is recognized at UGA’s PSO Annual Meeting.

 Direct questions and submit nomination dossiers to:

 Office of the Vice President for Public Service and Outreach